Undergraduate Application Requirement

 INTO English Language Programmes

 If you need to improve your English language skills before you enter this course, INTO City University London offers a range of English language courses.
-These intensive and flexible courses are designed to improve your English ability for entry to this degree.
+These intensive and flexible courses are designed to improve your English ability for entry to this programme.

 Postgraduate Application Requirement